Ibarca/Inventory_Risk_And_Stock_Coverage_Monitor/README.md

 The query integrates the following datasets:

 • SKU master data (category, brand, supplier, unit cost)

+• AVG sales price per SKU, the basis for revenue calculation

 • Historical daily sales data (used for demand and revenue estimation)

 • Inventory snapshot at the start of the projection period

 • Incoming purchase orders with expected delivery dates

 • ISO-week calendar generated directly in SQL for the projection horizon

 <img width="1536" height="1024" alt="Inventory projection data flow diagram (1)" src="https://github.com/user-attachments/assets/6824169b-e469-4511-91b1-a9e8398ad571" />